Angelina Jolie Is Reportedly Struggling To Raise Her Kids Without Brad Pitt, Hardly Sleeping And Not Eating

 “[Angelina Jolie] didn’t always acknowledge it, but Brad was a huge help — breaking up fights, reading to the little ones.
 He used to cook for them too,” an insider told OK!
 Magazine, according to a report by Hollywood Life on January 11.
 “Now that she has to do everything, she’s overwhelmed and anxious all the time.
 Between that and the stress of strategizing this divorce, she’s barely sleeping and not eating.”

-After filing for divorce from Brad Pitt, Angelina Jolie took her kids, including Maddox, 15, Pax, 13, Zahara, 11, Shiloh, 10, and twins Vivienne and Knox, 8, with her to Malibu, California, where they began their new dynamic of a split family together.
+After filing for divorce from Brad Pitt, Angelina Jolie took her kids — including Maddox, 15, Pax, 13, Zahara, 11, Shiloh, 10, and twins Vivienne and Knox, 8 — with her to Malibu, California, where they began their new dynamic of a split family together.

 Since her filing, Angelina Jolie has been seen a handful of times in Malibu and recently, she and her kids popped up in Crested Butte, Colorado, where they rang in the New Year with a family vacation.
-Meanwhile, Pitt has remained active with his career and after making a number of appearances at the end of last year to promote his World War II drama, Allied, he made a surprise appearance at the 2017 Golden Globe Awards.
+Meanwhile, Pitt has remained active with his career, and after making a number of appearances at the end of last year to promote his World War II drama, Allied, he made a surprise appearance at the 2017 Golden Globe Awards.

 When Angelina Jolie’s divorce documents were first filed, TMZ shared a report in which it was suggested that the actress had chosen to end her marriage due to her and Pitt’s parenting conflicts and his alleged use of alcohol and drugs.
 According to a source, Angelina Jolie was upset about the way Pitt was parenting their children and had become “fed up” with Pitt’s reported consumption of “weed and possibly alcohol.”
 The source also said Pitt may be suffering from “an anger problem,” which Angelina Jolie allegedly felt was dangerous for their six kids.